WorldFamousElectronics/PulseSensor_Amped_Arduino/README.md

-# This code has been superceeded
+# This code has been superseded
-# Please ues our new [PulseSensor Playground Library](https://github.com/WorldFamousElectronics/PulseSensorPlayground)
+# Please use our new [PulseSensor Playground Library](https://github.com/WorldFamousElectronics/PulseSensorPlayground)

 ![logo](https://avatars0.githubusercontent.com/u/7002937?v=3&s=200)